AppliedMachineLearning-Lab/AppliedMachineLearning-Lab.github.io/wllfm2025/index.md

 **Date**: December 8-11, 2025 (exact date to be announced)

 Large language and foundation models have rapidly emerged as pivotal technologies in data science and analytics, offering unprecedented capabilities in text generation, knowledge extraction, and complex decision-making.
-This special session seeks to bridge cutting-edge theory with real-world applications, providing a venue for researchers and practitioners to exchange novel methodologies, deployment strategies, and impact-driven insights.
-By spot-lighting both breakthrough techniques and operational challenges, the session aims to foster cross-pollination of ideas, accelerate innovation, and elucidate pathways for seamless integration of large language models into diverse data-driven ecosystems.
+The third iteration of this workshop seeks to bridge cutting-edge theory with real-world applications, providing a venue for researchers and practitioners to exchange novel methodologies, deployment strategies, and impact-driven insights.
+By spot-lighting both breakthrough techniques and operational challenges, the workshop aims to foster cross-pollination of ideas, accelerate innovation, and elucidate pathways for seamless integration of large language models into diverse data-driven ecosystems.